 How to Make Pumpkin Bars

-- Combine the Dry Ingredients: In a large mixing bowl, combine the flour, sugar, baking powder, cinnamon, baking soda, salt, cloves and nutmeg.
-Whisk until well combined.
+- Dry Ingredients: In a large mixing bowl, whisk the flour, sugar, baking powder, cinnamon, baking soda, salt, cloves, and nutmeg.

-- Add the Wet Ingredients: Using a spoon, stir the eggs, pumpkin, oil, and vanilla into the flour mixture until thoroughly incorporated.
-Pour into a buttered 15×10 inch baking dish, spreading the batter evenly.
+- Add the Wet Ingredients: Using a spoon, stir the eggs, pumpkin, oil, and vanilla into the flour mixture until incorporated.
+Pour the batter into a buttered 15×10-inch baking dish and spread it evenly.

 - Bake, Cool, and Frost: Bake at 350°F for 25-30 minutes, or until a toothpick inserted into the center comes out clean.
 Cool for two hours on a rack before frosting.